stevemk14ebr/PolyHook/README.md

 *All methods support x86 and x64

-**RELIES ON MODIFIED CAPSTONE BRANCH, THIS BRANC CAN BE FOUND HERE:https://github.com/stevemk14ebr/capstone**
+**RELIES ON MODIFIED CAPSTONE BRANCH, THIS BRANCH CAN BE FOUND HERE:https://github.com/stevemk14ebr/capstone**

 Credits to DarthTon, evolution536, Dogmatt